trudslev/members-for-kofi/README.md

 ## License

-This plugin is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This plugin is licensed under the [GNU General Public License v3.0 or later](https://www.gnu.org/licenses/gpl-3.0.en.html).
 You are free to use, modify, and distribute it under the terms of that license.

 ## Contributing